Poe Toaster: End of original tradition

 In 2010, the Poe Toaster failed to appear.
 Jerome, who had witnessed every visitation from 1976 on, had no explanation, but did speculate that if the Toaster intended to end the tradition, the 2009 bicentennial of Poe's birth would mark a logical ending point.

-The 2011 anniversary saw only the appearance of four impostors—immediately dubbed "faux Toasters"—identified as such because all four walked in clear sight of waiting observers (contrary to the real Toaster's secretive nature); none gave the secret signal that only Jerome knows, a gesture the Toaster predictably made each year at the grave; and none arranged the roses in the unique pattern established by the Toaster.
+The 2011 anniversary saw only the appearance of four impostors—immediately dubbed "faux Toasters"—identified as such because all four walked in clear sight of waiting observers (contrary to the real Toaster's secretive nature); none gave the secret signal that only Jerome knew, a gesture the Toaster predictably made each year at the grave; and none arranged the roses in the unique pattern established by the Toaster.
 The faux Toasters' appearance sparked controversy: While some preferred that the tradition die a "dignified death", others urged that it be carried on, by imitators if necessary.

 In 2012, once again, there was no appearance by anyone identifiable as the "original" Toaster.
 Jerome (who has denied rumors that he himself was the Toaster) proclaimed the tradition "over with".
 "I would have thought they would leave a note for me saying it was over," he said.
 "That does annoy me a little bit, but they are under no obligation to [do so]."